swiftlang/swift-evolution/proposals/ABCD-integer-generic-parameters.md

 ## Source compatibility

-This proposal is a pure extension of the existing language.
-The `let N: Type` syntax should ensure source compatibility if we expand the feature to allow value generic parameters of other types in the future.
+This proposal is a strict extension of the existing language.
+The `let n: Type` syntax should ensure source compatibility if we expand the feature to allow value generic parameters of other types in the future.